mayida12/ShipRouting/README.md

 - Implement real-time data updates
 - Develop a mobile app version

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or collaborations, please open an issue on our GitHub repository.
+For questions or collaborations, please open an issue on our GitHub repository or contact the developer at [manwaarullahb@gmail.com](mailto:manwaarullahb@gmail.com).

 ---

-Remember to replace placeholder links, usernames, and other project-specific details as needed.